-Section I: Name: Address: Telephone (Home): Telephon e (Work): Electronic Mail Address: Accessible Format Requirements?
-Large Print Audio Tape Other Section II: 155 - Canci Are you filing this complaint on your own behalf?
+Section I: Name: Address: Telephone (Home): Telephone (Work): Electronic Mail Address: Accessible Format Requirements?
+Large Print Audio Tape TDD Other Section II: Are you filing this complaint on your own behalf?
 Yes No If you answered "yes" to this question on, go to Section III.
-If not, please supply the name and relationship of the person for whom you are complaining: Please explain why you have filed for a third party: Please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf of a third party.
-Section III: Thelieve the discrimination Lexperier nced was based on (check al II that annly): I believe the discrimination I experienced was based on (check all that apply): [] Race [] Color [] National Origin Date of Alleged Discrimination (Month, Day, Year): Explain as clearly as possible what happened and why you believe you were discriminated against.
+I If not, please supply the name and relationship of the person for whom you are complaining: Please explain why you have filed for a third party: Please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf of a Yes No third party.
+No Section III: I believe the discrimination I experienced was based on (check all that apply): [] Race [] Color [] National Origin [[] Sex Date of Alleged Discrimination (Month, Day, Year): Explain as clearly as possible what happened and why you believe you were discriminated against.
 Describe all persons who were involved.
 Include the name and contact information of the person(s) who discriminated against you (if known) as well as names and contact information of any witnesses.
 If more space is needed, please use the back of this form.